Meteor-Community-Packages/Meteor-CollectionFS/README.md

 this point, if the master copy has still not been saved, the `FileObject` will be deleted from the CollectionFS.

+To configure the maximum number of save attempts, use the `maxTries` option.
+You can specify this for the master copy and/or for any of the additional copies.
+The default is 5.

 ## Storage Adapters

 There are currently three available storage adapters, which are in separate